Someone’s having a bad hair day.

 As a boy, he once walked for hours, ducking in and out of the vaulted arcades in order to give a beggar-woman a succession of single pennies.
 Too embarrassed to give her a large coin, he wanted her to think the money was coming from different children.

-Kafka looks out across the square and traces a small box in the air with his finger, framing his is whole life.
+Kafka looks out across the square and traces a small box in the air with his finger.
+His whole life.
 Where he was born, attended school and university, lives with his parents and works in the insurance office.
-Surely this is where he is going to die.
+Surely where he is going to die.

 The city will not let him go.
 Its claws clench tight around his heart.
 He is never going to be free.